Gueststream-Inc/VRPConnector/README.txt

 1. Out of the box unit page.

 == Changelog ==
+= 1.3.5 =
+* Fixed bug in [vrpSearch] shortcode to allow guests to override default sort and order.

 = 1.3.4 =
 * Fixed bug in search so when a guest searches without entering an arrival date all units are shown instead of no units due to the broken arrival date.